M.A. in Clinical Mental Health Counseling Admission Requirements

 4. Adherence to the Professional Identity and Standards outlined by the American Counseling Association’s Code of Ethics and Liberty Graduate Student Code of Honor, and

 5. Demonstration of the ability to integrate faith and spirituality into counseling where appropriate in an ethically competent manner.

 Commitment to Diversity

 Liberty University is a school founded upon fundamental Christian values like grace, truth, and love for all persons.
-As believers in Christ, we must demonstrate our commitment to loving others (cf. Matthew 22: 34-40; Mark 12: 28-34; Luke 10: 25-28).
+As believers in Christ, we must demonstrate our commitment to loving others (Matthew 22:34-40; Mark 12:28-34; Luke 10:25-28).

 - Our faculty and students are comprised of persons that represent various national, ethnic, spiritual, and denominational backgrounds.
 Learning to be respectful and appreciate other cultures will add to each student’s experience at Liberty.
 For that reason, we are committed to nurturing and training a diverse student body in an atmosphere of mutual respect and appreciation of differences.

-- The CEFS provides an academic community for students, faculty, and staff to teach and learn from the experiences of others and to submit personal values and assumptions for reflection and critical examination.
-Student learning, professional and personal growth occur in a climate that encourages a deepened appreciation of differences.
-Therefore, we do not discriminate in our educational and counselor training programs on the bases of race, color, creed, religion, gender, age, national/ethnic origin, sexual orientation, and physical or mental disability.
+- The School of Behavioral Sciences provides an academic community for students, faculty, and staff to teach and learn from the experiences of others and to submit personal values and assumptions for reflection and critical examination.
+Student learning, professional, and personal growth occurs in a climate that encourages a deepened appreciation of differences.
+Therefore, we do not discriminate in our educational and counselor training programs on the basis of race, color, creed, religion, gender, age, national/ethnic origin, sexual orientation, and physical or mental disability.

-While recognizing the importance of all dimensions of diversity as mentioned above, the CEFS adheres to the following initiatives:
+While recognizing the importance of all dimensions of diversity as mentioned above, the School of Behavioral Sciences adheres to the following initiatives: